Attractor learning for spatiotemporally chaotic dynamical systems using echo state networks with transfer learning: Echo state networks and transfer learning

 Transfer learning has been used with ESNs to successfully predict individual trajectories for shallow-water equations~\cite{chen2022predicting, shahalam2024} and the gKS equation~\cite{shahalam2024}.
-In this paper, we show that transfer learning allows us to successfully track changes in the statistical signature of the gKS equation as either the size of the spatial domain or the dispersion relation vary.
+In this paper, we show that transfer learning allows us to successfully track changes in the statistical signature of the gKS equation when either the size of the spatial domain or the dispersion relation instantaneously jumps from one regime to another.